Random graph products of finite groups are rational duality groups: Introduction

 The first theorem applies to random right-angled Coxeter groups, the second to random right-angled Artin groups.

 In either case (where all $\gG_i$ are finite or all are infinite), similar calculations give $\aas$ the virtual cohomological dimension of $\cg$, the number of its ends and, at least in some cases, its $L^2$-Betti numbers.
+For example, in the case of random right-angled Artin groups we have the following.